Kilemonn/Cpp-SocketLibrary/README.md

 # Cpp-SocketLibrary

 A ServerSocket and Socket library used to support both Wifi and Bluetooth communication.
-Currently is only supporting Linux and Windows.

 ### Set up: